How to Capitalize Borrowing Costs under IAS 23

-- You can capitalize the difference between the interest on the foreign currency loan and the hypothetical interest expense in your own (functional currency), because that’s regarded as borrowing cost;
+Simply speaking – you can capitalize the difference between the interest on the foreign currency loan and the hypothetical interest expense in your own (functional currency), because that’s regarded as borrowing cost.

 Question #3: Can you capitalize interest cost on intercompany loan for qualifying assets?

 Yes, in the separate financial statements of the borrowing company.

 However, be a bit careful about the consolidated financial statements, because based on the intercompany relationship (subsidiary or associate?), the intercompany loan might be eliminated.